Compacked/SpotMicro/README.md

 # SpotMicro
-This is a spot micro project I Have been working on, not sure if it works It uses the adafruit PCA9685 raspberry pi servo HAT
+This is a spot micro project I Have been working on, not sure if it works It uses the adafruit PCA9685 raspberry pi servo HAT, Its coded in python